-Hebrews 10:31 says, “It is a terrifying thing to fall into the hands of the living God.”
+Hebrews 10:31 says that for them it will be “a terrifying thing to fall into the hands of the living God” still in their sins.

 And that will certainly be the case.
-After this judgment, the Bible makes it absolutely clear that these unrepentant, unforgiven sinners, will be “thrown into the lake of fire” (Rev. 20:15), where they will spend eternity separated from God.
+After this judgment, the Bible makes it clear that these unrepentant, unforgiven sinners will be “thrown into the lake of fire” (Rev. 20:15), where they will spend eternity separated from God.

 Friend, you don’t want to end up there.
-That is why it is vitally important that you be reconciled to God now, before it is too late.
+That is why it is vitally important that you be reconciled to God now before it’s too late.
 And you can be reconciled to God!
-That is why Jesus died on the cross for you.
+That’s why Jesus died on the cross for you.
 Jesus, God in human flesh, lovingly died on that cruel wooden Roman cross in your place, for your sins, so that you could be forgiven and reconciled to God.
 He rose from the grave three days later and today stands ready to forgive you and any who will put their trust in Him (John 3:16).

 After Satan, the fallen angels, and unrepentant sinners have been judged and locked away forever, Revelation 21:1 and elsewhere (Isaiah 65:17; 2 Peter 3:13) tell us that God is going to create a new heaven and a new Earth.

-“And I saw a new heaven [speaking of the atmospheric heavens, not the dwelling place of God] and a new Earth; for the first heaven and the first Earth passed away…”
+“And I saw a new heaven [speaking of the atmospheric heavens, rather than the dwelling place of God] and a new Earth; for the first heaven and the first Earth passed away . . .”

 2 Peter 3:10

 And for good reason.
-This present Earth has been contaminated by humanity’s sin.
+This present Earth has been contaminated by thousands of years of humanity’s sin.
 Well, in its place, God is going to create a brand-new heaven and Earth.
 In this new heaven and on this new Earth, God is going to place a wonderful new “holy city” for His people to live in called, “New Jerusalem” (Rev. 21:2).

-This magnificent, beautiful, massive “city of the living God” (Hebrews 12:22) is going to descend through the new heavens and sit upon the new Earth (Rev. 21:1-3).
-Believers are going to live in that new city and have the ability to go in and out on to the new Earth.
+The redeemed from throughout history are going to live in that beautiful new city and have the ability to go in and out onto the new Earth.
 This is going to be amazing!

-Some people today think that eternity is going to be boring, and that we’re just going to sing all the time or float around on clouds playing harps!
-Some people hear those kinds of descriptions about Heaven and they think “I don’t want to go there!”
+Some people today think that eternity is going to be boring and that we’re just going to sing all the time or float around on clouds playing harps.
+Some people hear those kinds of descriptions of Heaven and they think “I don’t want to go there!”

-Well, if you’ve thought that, you need to reexamine what the Bible actually teaches about Heaven in Revelation chapters 21 and 22 and elsewhere.
-The Bible says New Jerusalem has four sides with three massive gates on each side (Rev. 21:12–13) that never close, for a total of twelve gates.
+If you’ve thought that, you need to reexamine what the Bible actually teaches about Heaven.
+A good place to start would be the Book of Revelation chapters 21 and 22.
+Revelation 21 says New Jerusalem has four sides with three massive gates on each side (Rev. 21:12–13) that never close (Rev. 21:25), for a total of twelve gates.